 Think of your first sentence as an introduction to a short news article.
 You want to grab the reader’s attention, but remain factual.
 For example, say your primary source is a page six newspaper article from the Raleigh Register in May 1870 that tells of falling cotton prices and local North Carolina farmers’ growing concern about their crop.
 You can’t grab the reader’s attention if you simply report the news (“In May 1870 the Raleigh Register wrote on page six that cotton prices were falling.”).
 But you don’t want to exaggerate the situation or use modern language to describe history (“Everyone in Raleigh was freaking out about the falling cotton prices!”).
-Instead, build the suspense by using the facts: “Raleigh farmers were starting to worry.
-Cotton prices had begun to fall and according to the Raleigh Register …” Be creative, but don’t stretch the truth.
+Instead, build suspense by using the facts: “Raleigh farmers were starting to worry.
+Cotton prices had begun to fall, and according to the Raleigh Register …” Be creative, but don’t stretch the truth.

 Your primary source should be the focus of the story in your episode.
 Your secondary source serves three roles.
-First, books and articles help you to fill in missing information from the primary source.
+First, books and articles help you fill in missing information from the primary source.
 For example, let’s say your primary source is an October 1840 letter from an Illinois corn farmer to his father.
-Among other issues, the farmer talked with his father about the upcoming presidential election and his enthusiasm for the Whig candidates, "Tippecanoe and Tyler Too!”
+Among other issues, the farmer talked with his father about the upcoming presidential election and his enthusiasm for the Whig candidates: “Tippecanoe and Tyler Too!”
 A secondary source can explain that the campaign slogan “Tippecanoe and Tyler Too!” stood for William Henry Harrison of Ohio (who’d been dubbed “Tippecanoe” for his success in the battle of the same name) and John Tyler of Virginia.

-Finally, the most important role for your secondary source is to explain the significance of your primary document to larger themes in American history.
-In this case, a secondary source would help you to explain that farmers in Illinois, which had typically been a Democratic state, and others throughout the Midwest helped to elect the first Whig president in history.
+Finally, the most important role for your secondary source is to explain the significance of your primary document to larger historical themes.
+In this case, a secondary source would help you to explain that farmers in Illinois—which had typically been a Democratic state—and others throughout the Midwest helped to elect the first Whig president in history.

 One way in which episodes are like term papers is that they should be written with proper grammar, sentence structure, spelling, and punctuation.
 Follow the basic rules of format like indenting each paragraph.
 In addition to basic style rules, follow the rules on the Style Guide for formatting and spelling.
 Your episode should not have any Style Guide errors.

-You should determine a title, start and end date, location, and set of keywords that apply to each episode in addition to your primary and secondary source citations before turning your final product into your instructor.
+You should determine a title, start and end date, location, and set of tags that apply to each episode in addition to your primary and secondary source citations before turning your final product into your instructor.
 Be sure to check out the database to get a sense of the standard episode format.

 Title.
 The title of your episode should be a short (less than a sentence) description of the episode.
 The best titles grab the reader’s attention but are also directly relevant to the content of the episode.